-The first 2 step is done solely to prevent bad loans, as I do not wish to default to many loans.
+The first 2 steps are done solely to prevent bad loans, as I do not wish to default to many loans.
 The third step is what I have been referring to in the whole blog post.
 Step 3 will prevent cash-drag and assure that you get interest no matter if the payment is late.
-The next 3 steps (4, 5 and 6) is just a random preference.
-If I can get a 13% interest rate I am happy no matter the term rate.
-However, the lower the return the quicker I want the loan term.
-This is to continue in loans which has the possibility of a higher return, as the platform is provided with new loans regularly.
+The next 3 steps (4, 5 and 6) are just a random preference.
+If I can get a 13% interest rate I am happy no matter the loan period.
+However, the lower the return the quicker I want the loan period.
+This is to continue in loans that have the possibility of a higher return, as the platform is provided with new loans regularly.

 If you are interested in diversified loans with a good return on a trusted platform.
 You will receive an extra 1% on all of your investments, and you can start for just 10 EUR.
 You can signup here (Mintos.com).

 Mintos Bonus (Mintos Promo)

 During my execution of the Mintos review, Mintos and I arranged an agreement where you can get 1% cashback on all of your investments.
 You can sign up by following this link.
 You will get 1% cashback, and as a reward, I will get €5 for referring you.
 So if I helped you with this review, or you want to get started, you can sign up through my link as thanks.
 You can implement my strategy and reach the same returns as you can find from my monthly income, which is ~13%.